 1. Remove and soak the oven racks

 Cleaning oven racks is easy.
-You can take them out of the oven and you don’t have to wipe and scrub the oven near floor level.
 Simply spray them with oven cleaner and leave them to sit overnight.
-It’s best to do this outdoors because of the fumes (you can lay the racks on a plastic sheet or newspaper).
+It’s best to do this outdoors because of the fumes.
+You can lay the racks on a plastic sheet or newspaper.
 The next day, it should be easy to wipe the dirt away with an old cloth.
-Finish by rinsing the racks with water and giving them a quick dry.
+Then, just finish by rinsing the racks with water and giving them a quick dry.

 If you want to use non-chemical cleaner, scrub the racks with the solution then leave them to soak in warm, soapy water.

 2. Remove burnt-on food